Coral Ward (Luton)

 - Specialist mental health and risk assessment.

-Teams in these wards work closely with the Crisis Resolution and Home Treatment Teams (CRHT ) and the Community Mental Health Teams (CMHT)
+Teams in these wards work closely with the Crisis Resolution and Home Treatment Teams (CRHT) and our Community Mental Health Teams (CMHT)

 Self referrals are not accepted to this service.
 Referrals accepted from one of the following: GP or Hospital – A&E.